-- Continue training employees on policies, procedures, BMPs and stormwater management. - Continue using biodegradable, phosphate-free detergents for washing vehicles, as appropriate. - Mark the outdoor area clearly as a wash area.
+- Continue training employees on policies, procedures, BMPs and stormwater management. - Continue using biodegradable, phosphate-free detergents for washing vehicles in indoor wash areas only. - Stormwater system is scheduled to be piped to the sanitary sewer system within the next year.